On the isoperimetric and isodiametric inequalities and the minimisation of eigenvalues of the Laplacian: Bounding Dirichlet and Neumann counting functions

 \end{thm}

-It is now worth noting some properties of the quermassintegrals.
+It is now worth noting some properties of quermassintegrals.
 Namely, they are monotone with respect to inclusion, i.e. $s_{j}(\Omega_{1})\leq s_{j} (\Omega_{2})$ for all $j$ and all $\Omega_{1}\subset \Omega_{2}$, and are continuous in the Hausdorff topology, see \cite[\S 6]{Gruber-2007}.
-The monotonicity property will allow us to obtain bounds on the Neumann eigenvalue counting function which is monotone with respect to domain inclusion.
+The monotonicity property will allow us to obtain bounds on the Neumann eigenvalue counting function which are monotone with respect to domain inclusion.

 We are now ready to state and prove a family of upper bounds for the Neumann eigenvalue counting function.
-The proof is originally inspired by the proof of Proposition A.1. in \cite{Gittins-Lena-2020}.
+The proof is originally inspired by the proof of Proposition A.1. in \cite{Gittins-Lena-2020}, whereby the authors give an upper bound on the Neumann counting function of a $C^{2}$ convex domain.
+One key aspect is the leading term of their bound is not the leading term in Weyl's law which we need for our proofs.
+In fact, we are unable to provide bounds with the Weyl leading term here, however we can construct upper bounds on the Neumann counting function whose leading term is arbitrarily close to the Weyl term.